What is a Sound Bath?

 These sounds generally come from Tibetan singing bowls, gongs and other calming percussion instruments, such as chimes or bells.

-How to find a local sound bath
+How to find a sound bath near you

 For £22.50, I experienced a full hour of meditative sound healing.